SolhavenGames/Elementals-of-Tulia/charsOrOrgs/Organizations/TheWhispers.md

 ## GOALS
 Early Gaea Arc Goals - Spread Terror, Kill as many as possible, Maintain Secrecy

+With such a low member count at the start, The Whispers mainly operates through terrorist attacks that they frame on other organizations known for terrorism.
+Using this tactic, they were able to commit many acts while going com0letely unnoticed.

 Middle Gaea Arc Goals - Spread Terror, Kill as many as possible, Innovate Strong Weapons